DE EN

 How do I verify the fix worked?

 Clear all caches, then re-scan.
-If the test reports "Reject path clean", you are GDPR-compliant.
+If the test reports "Reject path effective", you are GDPR-compliant.

 For the full three-phase comparison (Pre-Consent / Reject / Accept incl. detailed report), the one-time audit is $4.95 — no subscription, with a Markdown report by email.